pchapin/tutorialada/README.md

   enough to be a little interesting, but it could benefit from more elaboration.

 * `GtkAda`.
 This program is intended to demonstrate the GtkAda graphical library.
-Right now it is little more than a placeholder (it display a single button).
-A more interesting application (like a hexdump utility?) would be welcome.
+Right now it is little more than a placeholder (it displays a single button).
+A more interesting application (like a graphical version of the Hexdump example?) would be welcome.

+* `Hexdump`.
+This program is a simple command line hex viewer.
+It displays the contents of a file as a sequence of bytes in hex, along with the offset of each byte and its ASCII interpretation.

 * `Win32Ada`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is little more than a placeholder.
-A more interesting application (again: a hexdump utility?) would be welcome.
+A more interesting application (again: a graphical version of the Hexdump example?) would be welcome.

 * `XMLAda`.
 This program is nothing more than one of the samples in the XMLAda documentation.
 A more interesting application would be welcome.